 5 tips to help protect your business from tornadoes

-Check out these five simple tips from Zurich that you can start implementing today:
+Check out these five tips you can start implementing today:

 1) Plan in advance to help protect people.

 - Identify the safest areas in a building so employees know where to congregate in the event of a warning.

 - Designate roles and responsibilities of supervisors and employees, including the appointment of a tornado warden.